Decision API Filtering

 Limitations

-• min_price and max_price must be the same currency as the platform's default currency and catalog.
+• min_price and max_price must be the same currency as the platform's default currency.

 Invalid requests